fravndal/IMDB/README.txt

-/*
-*  This is a project to import large dataset from IMDB.
+//  This is a project to import large dataset from IMDB.

-*
-*  You can get the files from https://datasets.imdbws.com/
+//  You can get the files from https://datasets.imdbws.com/
-*  !NB The only working file is title.basics.tsv.gz
+//  !NB The only working file is title.basics.tsv.gz
-*  Move the "data.tsv" to Import/Data/ and set property "Copy to Output Directory" to "Copy if newer" */
+//  Move the "data.tsv" to Import/Data/ and set property "Copy to Output Directory" to "Copy if newer"

+//  Create a migration from Persistence: dotnet ef migrations add initialcreate

+// Update migration:
+dotnet ef database update